Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Showcase
 ![](Tiny_GB_Printer.jpg)

-## 100% compatibility with all knwon games using the printer
+## 100% compatibility with all known games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
-All known homebrews to date are compatible with the automatic mode.
+All known homebrews to date are compatible with the automatic mode (like Photo!).

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*